WhitehillGroup/docs/docs/jsm/index.md

 :::

 Get started by purchasing a JSM licence from our [Product Hub](https://www.roblox.com/games/13188104119/JSM-Product-Hub).
 Once done, you can move onto claiming your desired product.

+## Frequently Asked Questions
+We see a lot of questions asked that can be answered just by reading our documentation.
+Our community has gathered a list of our most frequently asked questions and compiled them into a list, you can visit it [here](./faq.md).